ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   The packet processing inside IP routers, including packet encapsualation and decapsulation, Ri (PKT -> foo) and Rj (foo -> PKT), are assumed to be performed by means that are not under the control of, and not visible to, the MDSC nor to the PNCs.
+   The packet processing inside IP routers, including packet encapsualation and decapsulation, Ri (PKT -> foo) and Rj (foo -> PKT), are assumed to be performed by means that are not under the control of, and not visible to, the MDSC or to the PNCs.
 Therefore, these mechanisms are outside the scope of this document.

 {: #odu-description}